Shortest sustainable lead time with the best possible quality and value to people and society.

 - Special considerations for Pre- and Post-PI Planning activities facilitated by the Solution Train Engineer.

 - Different degrees and types of DevOps and Continuous Delivery Pipeline support and collaboration.

-Coordinating multiple ARTs within a value stream is one of the primary challenges of the larger Lean-Agile enterprise and is the entire subject of the Solution Train article, which is part of the Large Solution Level.
+Coordinating multiple ARTs within a value stream is one of the primary challenges of the more significant Lean-Agile enterprise and is the entire subject of the Solution Train article, which is part of the Large Solution Level.

 Reducing Time-to-Market with Value Stream Mapping

 Finally, there is another significant benefit to identifying the value streams and organizing release trains around them.
 Each value stream provides an identifiable and measurable flow of value to a customer.
 As such, it can be systematically improved using value stream mapping to increase delivery velocity and quality.
-This is further described in the Sustain and Improve article.
+Value stream mapping is further described in the Sustain and Improve article.

-Learn More Ward, Allen.
-Lean Product and Process Development.
-Lean Enterprise Institute, 2014.
+Learn More Thanks to SPCT Mark Richards for contributing the Value Stream Canvas concept.
 Martin, Karen, and Mike Osterling.
 Value Stream Mapping.
 McGraw Hill, 2014.
-Poppendieck, Mary and Tom.
+Poppendieck, Mary, and Tom.
 Implementing Lean Software Development: From Concept to Cash.
 Addison-Wesley, 2007.
+Ward, Allen.
+Lean Product and Process Development.
+Lean Enterprise Institute, 2014.

 Last update: 4 October 2018